You are here

 Academic Advising The ARC is the source for graduation and curriculum requirements, academic college policies, change of major procedures, discussions of academic problems and issues.
 Academic Advisors within the ARC work with students to develop self-reliance, make informed decisions, and identify educational, personal, and life goals as they work toward the completion of their degree.
 Advisors complement the work of faculty advisors to assist students in navigating the extensive resources offered by the college and provide connection to those services throughout the Colleges of the Fenway and the Pro-Arts Consortium, which contribute to their academic achievement.

-ARC After Dark The ARC is now open until 8:00 pm for tutoring, advising, writing support, or just a quiet place to study or do homework.
+ARC After Dark The ARC is until 8:00 pm, Monday - Thursday during the fall and spring semesters for tutoring, advising, writing support, or just a quiet place to study or do homework.
 Coffee, tea, and hot chocolate are available at no charge.

 Peer Tutoring Content specific tutoring is available through the ARC Peer Tutor Program.
 Upper class students are recommended by their instructors to serve as tutors and assist students to understand difficult concepts and to develop technology skills.